 - Common Types: Surgical, over the ear varieties, single strap varieties, loose fitting - Pros: Protects others from the wearers' respiratory droplets.
-Stay in place with proper sizing.
-Do not require medical evaluation and fit testing with required use.

-- □ Uses: Useful to aid in creating a physical barrier between the wearers' mouth and nose and the environment, reducing contamination of other people and surfaces.
+More protective then face coverings for the wearer from other people Stay in place with proper sizing.
+Do not require medical evaluation and fit testing with required use. - Cons: Do not filter all respiratory droplets. - Uses: Useful to aid in creating a physical barrier between the wearers' mouth and nose and the environment, reducing contamination of other people and surfaces.
 They are not as effective at protecting wearer as a respirator. - □ Care: Disposable face masks should be used only once and then thrown away (if resources permit).